ahmettoguz/Pray_Times/README.md

 ## Introduction

-This project is a web page which exhibit the pray times (namaz vakitleri) dynamically according to your city.
-There is no unnecessary advertisements.
+This project is a web page which exhibit the pray times.

 <br/>